gRegorLove/nucleus-plugin-webmention/README.md

 # Webmention Nucleus Plugin

+**As of 2015-07-12 I am no longer using Nucleus CMS on my site or maintaining this plugin.**

+**If you would like to continue maintaining this plugin's code, I'm willing to transfer ownership of the repository.
+Pull requests and forks are also welcome.**

 [Nucleus CMS](http://nucleuscms.org) plugin to send and receive webmentions.

 [Webmention](http://webmention.org) is a simple way to automatically notify any URL when you link to it on your site.
 From the receiver's perpective, it is a way to request notification when other sites link to it.